-1. Powerstep Pinnacle Maxx – Most Popular Supportive Insole for Fat People
+1. Powerstep Pinnacle Maxx – Most Popular Option For Big Guys

 While you were reading about the difference between the two types of insoles, I’m sure you were thinking, “What if I want both?”
 Well, would you believe that there is an insole that does just that?
 And does it very well, too!
-After all, why would a product that is considered to be the best insole for big people only do half a job?
+After all, why would a product that is considered to be the best insole for big people only do half the job?
 The Powerstep Pinnacle is a full-length, orthotic insole that provides excellent arch support as well as added cushioning for comfort.

 This sole is an excellent choice for heavy people who need arch support, as its stiff base will keep you from compressing it all the way on a step.
 Topped off with foam and an anti-microbial layer, it’s probably not hard to see why this is our #1 recommendation.

-2. Physix Gear Arch Support Insoles – Best Inserts For Big Guys With Flat Feet
+2. Physix Gear Arch Support Insoles – Best Inserts For Heavy Guys (300+lbs)

 If you have flat feet, you probably don’t want overly intense arch support.
-If you get a high-arch insole, your arches will end up more sore than having no insole at all because it will feel like you’re walking on a rock.
+If you get a high-arch insole, your arches will end up sorer than having no insole at all because it will feel like you’re walking on a rock.
 Rather, you need something that is supportive but not aggressive.
 You need Physix Gear Soles.
 They’re made with medical-grade materials, so they are super durable for people who are overweight or who spend a lot of time on their feet.

 Remember when we said you may need to try several types of insoles before you find one that works for you?
 Well, this is an excellent first choice because it is 100% risk-free!
 If they don’t work out for you, simply contact Physix Gear and they will refund you.
 If that’s not a testament to their quality, then I don’t know what is!